Course Descriptons By Program

 SPN311 - Spanish Conversation, Composition and Phonetics I

 SPN 311.
-SPANISH CONVERSATION, COMPOSITION, AND PHONETICS I. In this course, students will acquire a genuine command of the language and the ability to communicate by listening, speaking, reading and writing.
+SPANISH CONVERSATION, COMPOSITION, AND PHONETICS I. In this course, the students will acquire a genuine command of the language and the ability to communicate by listening, speaking, reading and writing.
 There is intense practice in conversation, composition and phonetics based on modern prose, as well as on natural spontaneous speech models, including colloquialisms.
-Class is taught in Spanish.
 Prerequisite: SPN 204 or its equivalent.
 (3 crs.)
 Fall.
 This course is writing intensive.
 Students write 30 pages in the target language, revisions included.

 SPN312 - Spanish Conversation, Composition and Phonetics II